piyushpathak03/EDA-on-voice-using-Librosa/README.md

 librosa is a python package for music and audio analysis.
 It provides the building blocks necessary to create music information retrieval systems.

+## Installing Librosa:
+I am using anaconda and had no trouble installing Librosa the following code as per the instructions from Librosa’s documentation.
+*conda install -c conda-forge librosa*

+## Loading in a song:
+Librosa’s load function will read in the path to an audio file, and return a tuple with two items.
+The first item is an ‘audio time series’(type: array) corresponding to audio track.
+The second item in the tuple is the sampling rate that was used to process the audio.
+Eg: import librosa
+*data, sr = librosa.load('Heaven.mp3')*

 ## About me